interinfo-projects/inter-info-discord-bot/README.md

 # discord-bot-starter
-Starter for a discord bot in node
+Starter for a discord bot with discord.js